 Examples include creating integrated microsystems as diagnostic and therapeutic tools, and the development of computer models that describe biological processes using sophisticated mathematical techniques.

 These unique capabilities, when merged with expertise in viewing, constructing and analyzing biological molecules and in cultivating and manipulating living cells, provide the most powerful platform for designing the molecular and cellular machines of tomorrow.

-A unique component of the CEM program is the diversity of interests and skills involved in its activities.
-The CEM’s focus is neither on a single disease nor on a single group of technologies.
+A unique component of the CEMS program is the diversity of interests and skills involved in its activities.
+The CEMS’s focus is neither on a single disease nor on a single group of technologies.